matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 ## Security considerations

-The homeserver needs to accuratley determine which EDUs to send to the appservice, as to not leak any metadata about users.
+The homeserver needs to accurately determine which EDUs to send to the appservice, as to not leak any metadata about users.
 Particularly `m.presence` could be tricky, as no `room_id` is present in that EDU.